AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

     end Test_Non_Generic_Reverse_Colors;

-The procedure ``Reverse_Color_Array`` takes an array of colors and starts by swapping the first and last elements of the array, and continues doing that with the next elements until the middle of array.
-At this point, the whole array has been reversed, as we can see in the text output of the test application.
+The procedure ``Reverse_Color_Array`` takes an array of colors, starts by swapping the first and last elements of the array, and continues doing that with successive elements until it reaches the middle of array.
+At that point, the entire array has been reversed, as we see from the output of the test program.

-In order to abstract this procedure, we will declare formal types for three components of the algorithm:
+To abstract this procedure, we declare formal types for three components of the algorithm:

     - the elements of the array (``Color`` type in the example)